awsdocs/aws-cdk-guide/doc_source/apps_and_stacks.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------

 # Apps, Stacks, and Environments and Authentication<a name="apps_and_stacks"></a>

-The main artifact of a CDK program known as a *CDK app*\.
-This is an executable program that you can use to synthesize deployment artifacts that supporting tools, such as the CDK Toolkit, can deploy, as described in [AWS CDK Command Line Interface \(cdk\)](tools.md#cli)\.
+The main artifact of a AWS CDK program known as a *CDK app*\.
+This is an executable program that you can use to synthesize deployment artifacts that supporting tools, such as the AWS CDK Toolkit, can deploy, as described in [AWS CDK Command Line Interface \(cdk\)](tools.md#cli)\.

-Stacks are CDK constructs that you can deploy into an AWS environment\.
+Stacks are AWS CDK constructs that you can deploy into an AWS environment\.
 The combination of AWS Region and account becomes the stack's *environment*\.
 Most production apps consist of multiple stacks of resources that are deployed as a single transaction using a resource provisioning service such as AWS CloudFormation\.
-Any resources added directly or indirectly as children of a stack are included in the stack's template when it is synthesized by your CDK program\.
+Any resources added directly or indirectly as children of a stack are included in the stack's template when it is synthesized by your AWS CDK program\.

 Let's look at apps and stacks from the bottom up\.